FreeRCT/FreeRCT/doc/savegame.rst

 ======  ======  =======  ======================================================
 Offset  Length  Version  Description
 ======  ======  =======  ======================================================
+   0       4      1-     "rcol".
-   0       4      1-     Version number.
+   4       4      1-     Version number.
-   4       1      1-     The palette index of the first colour.
+   8       1      1-     The palette index of the first colour.
-   5       1      1-     The palette index of the second colour.
+   9       1      1-     The palette index of the second colour.
-   6       1      1-     The palette index of the third colour.
+  10       1      1-     The palette index of the third colour.
-   7       1      1-     The palette index of the fourth colour.
+  11       1      1-     The palette index of the fourth colour.
-   8                     Total size.
+  12       4      1-     "locr".
 ======  ======  =======  ======================================================

 Version history